Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

     > [Info] The search already provides you with proposals for your keyword as you type.

 3. Select the desired offer by clicking the corresponding product in the list.
     The offer is added to the bill list on the right side.
+    If the offer is restricted to adults or teenagers, the *Age verification* popup window is displayed if configured.
+Verify the age of the customer and click the [AGE OF BUYER CONFIRMED] button.

     > [Info] The keyword remains in the search bar when you add a product to the bill list.
 When you click the search bar with that keyword again, the search results list for this keyword is displayed again.